ome/omero-web-docker/README.md

         -p 4080:4080 \
         openmicroscopy/omero-web-standalone

-Alternative all configuration options can be set using environment variables, for example, add the following arguments to the command above:
+Alternatively, all configuration options can be set using environment variables, for example, add the following arguments to the command above:

         -e CONFIG_omero_web_server__list='[["omero.example.org", 4064, "omero"]]' \